IvanTepes/cook-book/README.md

 - A page for the administrator who would have the options to delete recipes and edit also a dashboard with page and recipe statistics.

+- Features to share recipe.

+- User account page with option to delete or update their account.

 ## Technologies Used
 - [**HTML**](https://www.w3.org/TR/html52/)